Lay3rLabs/cw-middleware/README.md

 # What it is

+> **Disclaimer**: The smart contracts in this repository are provided “as is” for development and testing only.
+They have not undergone security review or auditing and are not suitable for production deployment.

 This repo is for Wavs Cosmwasm middleware

 It's constructed so that developing and testing any combination of the following is as smooth as possible